Numb (Linkin Park song): Music video

-Commercial performance
+Critical and Commercial performance

 The track became one of Linkin Park's most critically acclaimed songs, as well as one of their most commercially successful.
 It peaked at number 11 on the US Billboard Hot 100 on February 24, 2004, spending 3 weeks on top of the Mainstream Rock Tracks chart and 12 weeks on top of the Modern Rock Tracks chart.
 "Numb" was the 33rd best-performing single on the Billboard Hot 100 during 2004 and was listed at number 15 in the alternative songs decade-end chart.
 As of June 2014, the song had sold 2,036,000 copies in the US.

 The song was also successful in Oceania, peaking at number 10 in Australia and number 13 in New Zealand.
-"Numb" is Linkin Park's longest-running single in France, spending 23 weeks on the chart, peaking at number 19; it was also successful in Greece, topping the singles chart.
-However, it only ranked for one week in Italy and on the Belgian Singles Chart.
+"Numb" is Linkin Park's longest-running single in France, spending 23 weeks on the chart, peaking at number 19; it was also successful in Greece, topping the singles chart; however, it only ranked for one week in Italy and on the Belgian Singles Chart.
 The song re-entered the charts in July 2017 after the death of Chester Bennington, together with "In the End" and the band's new song "Heavy".
 In late 2023, for the 35th anniversary of Modern Rock Tracks (since renamed Alternative Airplay), Billboard ranked "Numb" as the 59th-biggest hit in the chart's history.